 Vice Chairman.
-Mr. White was first elected to the Board in 2017 and was elected Vice Chairman of the Board in May 2023.
+Mr. White joined the Board in 2017 and was elected Vice Chairman of the Board in May 2023.
 Mr. White currently serves as Vice Chairman of the Compensation Committee and is a member of the Governance Committee.
 For the past five years, he has been involved in production agriculture in Western Oklahoma with principal enterprises consisting of stocker cattle, cow/calf, and wheat.
-Mr. White serves as Woodward County Commissioner for District I and as President of Bull Creek Cattle Company, a family farming corporation.
+Mr. White serves as Woodward County Commissioner for District I, and as President of Bull Creek Cattle Company, a family farming corporation.
+Mr. White is involved in commercial property ownership and management as managing member of Hillcrest Property Management LLC, as President of Bull Creek Enterprises, Inc., and as managing member of Bull Creek Ag & Outdoors.
+Mr. White serves on the Trust Committee of the NW Oklahoma Solid Waste Disposal Authority, a landfill in Woodward County, Oklahoma, and as a member of

-Mr. White is involved in commercial property ownership and management as managing member of Hillcrest Property Management LLC, as President of Bull Creek Enterprises, Inc., and as past managing member of Bull Creek Properties LLC.
-Mr. White serves on the Trust Committee of the NW Oklahoma Solid Waste Disposal Authority, a landfill in Woodward County, Oklahoma.
+CED (Circuit Engineering District) 8, a cooperative for improving infrastructure.
 Mr. White was elected to a five-year term expiring in 2028.